Meet Peter Stafford Wilson, the Music Director and Conductor of the Symphony

-Wilson recently assumed the role of Principal Conductor for the Tulsa Ballet, where he leads three to four major productions per season.
+Wilson recently completed a most successful ten-year tenure as Principal Conductor for the Tulsa Ballet.
 The Tulsa World recently commented, “Conductor Peter Stafford Wilson led the Tulsa Symphony in a performance of the Tchaikovsky score that was bright and sparkling.
 The tempo was brisk, the articulations crisp and the orchestra’s sound was remarkably rich.”
-During his tenure with BalletMet Columbus, Wilson led over 100 performances, and travels with the Company annually to appear at the Detroit Opera House.
+During his tenure with BalletMet Columbus, Wilson led over 100 performances, and traveled with the Company annually to appear at the Detroit Opera House.
 He also has enjoyed recent invitations from the Philadelphia Ballet, the Oregon Ballet, the Orlando Ballet and the Oklahoma City Ballet.

 Peter Stafford Wilson’s schedule has taken him around the world!
-He has guest conducted the orchestras of Bozeman, Chautauqua, Dallas, Detroit, Charlotte, Indianapolis, Kansas City, Louisville, North Carolina, Phoenix, Roanoke, Seattle, Syracuse, Tucson, Tulsa, West Virginia and Youngstown.
-He also led the Independence Day Concert with Peter Nero’s Philly Pops Orchestra and the Northeastern Pennsylvania Philharmonic’s highly popular “Awesome Classics” series, the Orquesta Filarmonica de Montevideo, the Hong Kong Sinfonietta, and the Shenzhen Symphony.
+He has guest conducted the orchestras of Bozeman, Chautauqua, Dallas, Detroit, Charlotte, Indianapolis, Kansas City, Louisville, North Carolina, Phoenix, Roanoke, Seattle, Syracuse, Tucson, Tulsa, West Virginia, and Youngstown.
+He also led the Independence Day Concert with Peter Nero’s Philly Pops Orchestra and the Northeastern Pennsylvania Philharmonic’s highly popular “Awesome Classics” series, the Orquesta Filarmónica de Montevideo, the Hong Kong Sinfonietta, and the Shenzhen Symphony Orchestra.
 He maintains an ongoing relationship with Cedarville University, which began in 2008, and in 2012-2013, he served the University as Interim Conductor of the Cedarville Orchestra.
 In 2023, Wilson made an unscheduled emergency substitution for the ailing music director of the Lancaster (OH) Festival.

 Wilson’s accolades include the 2018 Educator of the Year Award from the Greater Columbus Arts Council, the George Hardesty Award for Leadership for service to the Columbus Symphony Orchestra, Honoree in recognition for his contribution to the arts during the City of Westerville Year of the Arts in 2013, and Best Music Director in the Columbus City Scene Magazine Reader Poll, Best of the ‘Bus.